-- A. The Parties entered into an Agreement dated August 16, 2023 (the "Agreement") to perform, and complete all of the services and produce all the deliverables set forth on Exhibit A, Scope of Work, to the City's satisfaction. - B. The Parties wish to amend the Agreement to update paragraph 7-Examination of Records and Audits, add paragraph 34-Compliance with Denver Wage Laws, update scope of work exhibit, and update the budget exhibit.
+- A. The Parties entered into an Agreement dated August 16, 2023, and an Amendatory Agreement dated October 9, 2024 (the "Agreement") to perform, and complete all of the services and produce all the deliverables set forth on Exhibit A, Scope of Work, to the City's satisfaction. - B. The Parties wish to amend the Agreement to correct the term, update paragraph 7-Examination of Records and Audits, update paragraph 18-Notices, add paragraph 34-Compliance with Denver's Wage Laws, rescind paragraph 36, update scope of work exhibit, and update budget exhibit.